 They say the making of food is half-art and half-science.
 Well, the science is certainly clear to see whenever we preserve our foods.

 There are so many methods open to us to keep our food at its best, and all which work on a few basic scientific mechanisms.
 Here are some examples:

 - Salting – By using salt to draw out the water we dehydrate the food and make it inhospitable to microbes, which would either spoil it or hurt us.
 Examples of salting include Sauerkraut or salt cod.

 - Vinegar – On a similar theme we can add vinegar, which changes the pH (<4.6), making it too acidic for microbes to grow.
 Examples include traditional favourites like a pickled onion or egg.

 - Use of ‘good bacteria’ – Competition is a good thing, so if we can get a harmless strain of microbe to proliferate & consume the resources in a food it leaves no room for the ‘bad bacteria’.
 This tool is often used in conjunction with salting, for example in the traditional Korean dish kimchi, which uses lactic acid bacteria.

 - Anti-microbial agents – It sounds a bit technical but some foods like spices contain natural chemicals that discourage microbial growth.
 While these are not often enough on their own they provide a great back-up line of defence when combined with one of the other methods.
 Cinnamon, clove and mustard all have this property.

 These are just a few of the methods of preserving which have an incredible number of variations and combinations to add flavour, texture and safety to our foods.
+The less you waste food, the more money you will save too!
 Have a go at home!